 Studio 8bit is a pretty niche studio when it comes to anime as they haven’t made anything that is the worth of apart from numerous throwaway animes.
-So, I expected this series to have mediocre visuals, but animation staff of Slime proved me wrong.
+So, I expected this series to have mediocre visuals, but the animation staff of Slime proved me wrong.

 The best performance in the dub is hands down Brittney Karbowski.
 She did a magnificent job voicing the quirky and laid back Rimuru Tempest.

-Take some time and put some effort that’s all I task.
+Take some time and put some effort, that’s all I task.